mjordan/islandora_log_ingest/README.md

 ## Overview

 This utility module logs identifier information on objects as they are ingested into an Islandora repository.
-It writes a tab-(or other delimiter)-separated log file that contains the following:
+It writes a tab-(or other delimiter)-separated log file that contains the following columns:

 ```
 [prefix] identifiers PID